Heman Sweatt

 In April 1940, he married his high school sweetheart, Constantine Mitchell, and bought a house.
 Like his father, his first interaction with the law was because he was concerned with the practices within the Postal Workers Union.
 “Concerned with discrimination against Blacks in the post office, where a worker had to be a clerk before promotion to a supervisory position and where blacks were systematically excluded from such positions, Sweatt challenged these practices as local secretary of the National Alliance of Postal Employees.

 Heman Marion Sweatt formally applied to the University of Texas School of Law.
 President Theophilus Painter held on to the application until the segregation laws were reviewed.
 Sweatt met with Painter, who informed him that although his credentials were adequate, he could not allow him to enter UT.
-Painter told Sweatt, “There is nothing available to you except for out-of-state scholarships.”
+Painter told Sweatt, “Nothing is available to you except for out-of-state scholarships.”
 The attorney general upheld the segregation laws and denied Sweatt entrance to UT; Sweatt retaliated by filing suit against Sweatt v.
 Painter on May 16, 1946.

 The case went to court, and he eventually won.
 In June 1950, the Supreme Court decided that students were not offered an equal quality law education in the state of Texas, and as a result, UT would have to admit qualified black applicants.
-This was the same date the court ruled on McLaurin v.
+This was the exact date the court ruled on McLaurin v.
 Oklahoma Board of Regents in neighboring Oklahoma.
 On September 19, 1950, Sweatt registered for classes at the UT Law School.
 However, his mental and physical health had worsened due to the tremendous amount of stress and emotional trauma from the long-drawn-out court cases.

 Not only did he work for the Urban League Southern Political Office, but he also worked on voter registration to create programs for southern Blacks who migrated to the North.
 In 1963, Sweatt remarried Katherine Gaffney, with whom he had a daughter; later, they adopted another.
 Heman Marion Sweatt died on October 3, 1982, and his remains were cremated in Atlanta.
 The Travis County Courthouse, where his court case took place, was renamed “The Heman Sweatt Courthouse.” there is also a college scholarship set up in his name for $10,000.